angrocki/data-science-S2023/challenges/c03-stang-assignment.md

 - I can also find the range of values for the elastic modulus in the graphs above and help explain why there is a range in values.
-- Generally as the thickness increases the elastic modulus decreases.
-  This is not a clean or signficant correlation between the thickness and elastic modulus since the thickness at 0.064 does not match the trend of the other 3 thickness measurements.
+- There is a loose correlation between thickness and the elastic modulus.
+This is not a clean correlation between the thickness and elastic modulus since the thickness at 0.064 does not match the trend of the other 3 thickness measurements that showed as the thickness increased the elastic modulus decreased.
 - I also plotted the elastic modulus vs the angle to see if there was a correlation, but there was not a correlation between the angle and elastic modulus.
 I included the color of the dots to represent the